mmorehea/NeuroMiner/README.md

 all species types.
 ![](Markdown_figures/boxplot.master-1.png)

 Due to the outliers, this was interesting.
-I'm not sure if the neurons are just that much large, or if it is an error in the L-measure computations.
+I'm not sure if these outlier rat and chicken neurons are just that much larger than any others, or if it is an error in the L-measure computations.
 Anyway, since our analysis is restricted to pyramidal cells at the moment, let us recreate this boxplot to account for that.

 ![](Markdown_figures/box.plot.pyramidals-1.png)
 Again, some rats have much larger neurons.
 These outlier observations